pyconau/archives/README.md

 The goal of this project is to archive the past PyCon AU websites.
+[See project activity board](https://github.com/pyconau/archives/projects/1).